CasperH2O/CemuScripts/readme.md

 Detection of crash is done by detecting that the Windows program WerFault.exe is running.

+For working result, these scripts have to be run as administrator.
+Otherwise certain applications don't allow themselves to be stopped and remain open.
+Obviously first check the script if nothing nasty happens, you are responsible for your own machine!

 ### StartCemuSimple.bat

 This script does the following: